What it is and how to fix it

 - Fragmented, low level delegation of cost management across the organization

 - Ownership and accountability is fragmented or loosely assigned

-Without an updated Payroll Leakage - Labor Cost Optimization Program the organization will likely continue to be hurt by the cost of payroll leakage.
+Without an updated Labor Cost Optimization program the organization will likely continue to be hurt by the cost of payroll leakage.

-Several challenges confront the organization when attempting to reduce expenses related to labor spending and stop payroll leakage.
+Several challenges confront an organization when attempting to reduce expenses related to labor spending and payroll leakage: